numocash/.github/profile/README.md

   [![X Badge](https://badgen.net/badge/icon/twitter?icon=twitter&label)](https://x.com/numocash)

-**Numo is a hedging solution for FX markets.** Foreign currencies such as the Kenyan Schilling (KES) are traditionally hard to hedge due to minimal liquidity in their derivative instruments.
+**Numo is a hedging solution for FX markets.** Exotic foreign currencies such as the Kenyan Schilling (KES) are traditionally hard to hedge due to minimal liquidity in their derivative instruments.
 Numo addresses this problem by offering a solution that eliminates the reliance on liquid derivative markets and at a significantly lower cost to traditional hedging methods.

 </div>